department-of-veterans-affairs/disability-max-ratings-api/CONTRIBUTING.md

 ### Git Commit Messages

+- Must use [Commit Guide](docs/commitizen.md) to push commits to this repository.
 - Use the imperative mood (e.g., "Add feature X" instead of "Added feature X")
 - Keep the first line under 50 characters
 - Provide additional details in subsequent lines, if necessary